-The May issue of the MSDN Magazine is focused on HTML5 but only just and as always there is probably something for everyone - even if you are interested in Microsoft specific technologies.
+The May issue of the MSDN Magazine is focused on HTML5, but only just.
+There is, however, something for everyone - even if you are interested in Microsoft specific technologies.

 The other articles in the issue are: